 - Opportunity: Provide an opportunity for patients in your local community to have conversation [with you, their doctor], not a presentation.

-From January of 2017 to present (April 2017), thus far … Concierge Medicine Today has surveyed more than 1,000 real, prospective patients of Concierge Medicine who are actually seeking the treatment and care of a Concierge Medicine Physician [nationally].
+From January of 2018 to present (September 2018), thus far … Concierge Medicine Today has surveyed nearly 2,000 of our readers who identified themselves as new, returning or prospective patients of Concierge Medicine and whom say they are actually seeking the treatment and care of a Concierge Medicine Physician [nationally].
 We uncovered the following:

 - 41% – Of Patients Said They Would Prefer to be Treated by an M.D.